spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 Ok?
 How's it looking?

-Now we have a basic React app that uses `styled-components`!
+Now we have a basic React app that uses styled-components!

 ## Use the React Context API

 Now for the main event!
 Here we're going to cover:

-- making the theme context
+- Making the theme context.

-- using the context API with a component.
+- Using the context API with a component.

+- Consuming the Context API in multiple components.

 So, passing state needlessly through components is what we can use the Context API to avoid.
 If we take a look at the [styled-components